scenerystack/community/docs/reference/api/tambo/DiscreteSoundGenerator.md

 # DiscreteSoundGenerator

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/DiscreteSoundGenerator.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/DiscreteSoundGenerator.ts) for the most up-to-date information.

 ## Overview

 DiscreteSoundGenerator produces sounds based on the value of a number property.
 It monitors the property value and